nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/webengine-jax-rs.md

 {{/callout}} {{#> callout type='info' }}

-A WebEngine Application is a regular JAX-RS application plus an object model to help creating Nuxeo web front ends using Freemarker as the templating system.
+A WebEngine Application is a regular JAX-RS application plus an object model to help creating Nuxeo web front ends using FreeMarker as the templating system.

 {{/callout}}